leoduan/leoduan.github.io/index.md

 2. Jason Xu and I are preparing to teach a short course "Harnessing Optimization in Bayesian Inference", likely in 2025 at one of the national conferences.
 Stay tuned for further update.

-3. Department of Statistics at UF is hosting the next Winter Workshop themed on "Computational Methods in Bayesian Statistics".
+3. Department of Statistics at UF is hosting the next Winter Workshop, themed on "Computational Methods in Bayesian Statistics", between January 17-18, 2025.
 The registration is now open, and we have some travel support for young researchers.

    See attached link: https://stat.ufl.edu/winter-workshop/2025-computational-methods-in-bayesian-statistics/